Police want bikers off streets after deadly Texas shooting

 Police did not say how long the request would last.

-Riders asked the public to take a breath, relax and realize that criminality is the rare exception for members of motorcycle clubs.
+Riders asked the public to take a breath, relax and realise that criminality is the rare exception for members of motorcycle clubs.

 Waco Police said they have been threatened by motorcycle gangs after a Sunday shoot out between rivals at a Twin Peaks restaurant that left nine dead and 18 injured.
 They asked bikers to stay off the streets because it was difficult to distinguish between law-abiding riders and those bent on criminality.